manolor/SG_review/README.md

 # SG_review
 Savings Groups
-List of pdf in the study
+ This is the list of documents in the study, as listed: thesis, report, papers, working papers..